The Jerusalem Council: the Second Serious Error of the Apostles

 Did the Holy Spirit lead the conference, or did He not lead the conference?

 To speak of the “opinion” of the Holy Spirit is contrary to the position which He has, as taught to believers by the Lord Christ Himself; such an expression would be the definitive oxymoron.
-The expression tacitly undermines the Holy Spirit’s authority as the unambiguous, authoritative Teacher of all Truth.
+The expression tacitly undermines the Holy Spirit’s authority as the unambiguous, authoritative Teacher of all Truth for all time.

 Consider this: if it is merely the “opinion” of the Holy Spirit rather than authoritative Scripture (again, an oxymoronic thought, to be sure!), than it is reasonable to assume that it may be disregarded if the context justifies such a response.